 Where can I find birth classes?

 Typically, birthing classes are offered in person.
 Due to COVID-19 restrictions, accessibility has evolved.
 Online materials and classes have become a readily available resource.
-Virtual courses are self-paced and give you extended access to the class and information; hence you can refer back as needed or share with a partner who may not have been present at the actual class time.
+Virtual courses such as the comprehensive 25 hour course from Birth Boot Camp are self-paced and give you extended access to the class and information; hence you can refer back as needed or share with a partner who may not have been present at the actual class time.

 My go-to options would be trying your local hospital, local doulas, and childbirth educators or checking your local WIC (Women Infant Child) office.
 Pampers has an inclusive free online nine-part series, while Nurture online birthing class draws from the bestselling book Nurture by doula and author Erica Chidi Cohen.